Sunset on Third Street: Manga

+Volumes

 Anime

 A twenty-seven episode anime television series adaptation by Group TAC was broadcast on MBS from October 12, 1990, to September 21, 1991.

 Live-action films

 The series has been adapted into three live-action films premiered in Japan.
 Always: Sunset on Third Street, premiered on November 5, 2005; Always: Sunset on Third Street 2, premiered on November 3, 2007; and Always: Sunset on Third Street '64, premiered on January 21, 2012.

 Reception

 Sunset on Third Street won the 27th Shogakukan Manga Award for general manga in 1982.

+The manga has been credited for causing a nostalgia boom.